cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 ## Prerequisites for using Fee Abstraction

-The equivalent IBC denomination amount is required to pay for transactions. **Ensure this amount is available in the equivalent Osmosis account** related to the cheqd account/key provided in the transaction.
+The equivalent IBC denomination amount is required to pay for transactions. **Ensure this amount is available in the equivalent cheqd account** related to the cheqd account/key provided in the transaction, bridged from any Osmosis account.

-### Looking up balance of equivalent Osmosis account
+### Bridging from Osmosis

 You can find out if you've got sufficient balance in supported IBC denominations using the following methods:

 1. **Through Leap Wallet**
    1. Ensure you have added the cheqd wallet you want to use for transactions to a supported desktop/mobile wallet.
 The recommended wallet app is [Leap Wallet](https://www.leapwallet.io/download).
 If you previously used Keplr Wallet, we recommend [migrating from Keplr Wallet to Leap Wallet](https://docs.cheqd.io/product/network/wallets/migrate) as it has better support for [looking up real-time gas prices](./cheqd-cli-token-transactions.md).
    2. Once you've added the cheqd wallet account to Leap Wallet, use the network switcher to switch to **Osmosis**.
 This will allow you to see the balances you have on Osmosis chain, including native OSMO as well as any IBC denominations such as USDC.
-2. **Converting your cheqd address to Osmosis using CLI**
-   1. Use a [bech32 converter tool like this one](https://cosmosdrops.io/en/tools/bech32-converter) to convert a cheqd wallet address to an Osmosis address (use the prefix `osmo` for target address to convert to).
-   2. Once you have obtained your Osmosis address, you can look up its balance using the [Osmosis CLI](https://docs.osmosis.zone/osmosis-core/osmosisd/) or through a block explorer like [Mintscan](https://mintscan.io/osmosis).
+2. **Sending tokens over IBC**
+   1. If you have an existing Osmosis account, you can send tokens over IBC to your cheqd account.
+This is done by sending the tokens from your Osmosis account to the address of your cheqd account.
+Use the `Swap` flow to send tokens over IBC.
+The tokens will be sent to the cheqd account and will be available for use in transactions.
+Otherwise, you can use the `cheqd-noded tx ibc-transfer transfer` command to send tokens over IBC from your Osmosis account to your cheqd account.
+The command will look like this:
+    `osmosisd tx ibc-transfer transfer <src-port> <src-channel> <to_address> <amount> --from <key_or_address> --node <url>`

+   2. Once the tokens are sent over IBC, you can use the `cheqd-noded query bank balances <address>` command to check the balance of your cheqd account.
+This will show you the balance of the tokens that were sent over IBC.
+Refer to [Appendix](./cheqd-cli-fee-abstraction.md#appendix) for the IBC denomination of the tokens.

 ### Getting sufficient balance of supported IBC denominations on equivalent Osmosis account